eerii/fresa/README.md

 Right now the project is in the **very pre-alpha** state, so use it at your own risk.

 **Examples:**
-- :avocado: [aguacate](https://github.com/josekoalas/aguacate): Full **fresa** template, with detailed instructions on how to build
+- :peach: [melocoton](https://github.com/eerii/melocoton): Full **fresa** template, with detailed instructions on how to build
-- :sun_behind_large_cloud: [raymarching](https://github.com/josekoalas/maracuya/tree/main/raymarching): Quick and simple raymarching example
+- :sun_behind_large_cloud: [raymarching](https://github.com/eerii/maracuya/tree/main/raymarching): Quick and simple raymarching example

 You can check  for an example on how one could set up a **fresa** project.
 Instructions on how to build it are there.